nixpkgs-architecture/.github/profile/README.md

 ### Communication

-Team communication happens in mainly two forms:
+Team communication happens in mainly these forms:
 - Continuously over text in the [#nixpkgs-architecture:nixos.org](https://matrix.to/#/#nixpkgs-architecture:nixos.org) Matrix channel
 - Weekly over audio/video in a meeting on Jitsi

-Other forms of communication can be used as needed.
+- On Discourse for persistent discussions among the wider community, more end-user focused
+- In GitHub comments for persistent discussions in the team and with nixpkgs developers

 ### Meetings